-Setting up a home recording studio can actually be accomplished in just a few simple steps, and the benefits of completing such a task are abundant.
+Setting up a home recording studio can actually be accomplished in just a few steps, and the benefits of doing it are enormous.

 - Flexibility.
 With your very own home recording studio, you’ll be able to work when you want, at any time of the day or night.

 - Fun.
-As musicians are sure to tell you, having your own studio will provide you with hours of wonderful entertainment.
-It's a great little DIY project too.
+As musicians will tell you, having your own studio will provide you with hours of fun.

-1. Where To Build Your Home Recording Studio
+Where Should You Put Your Home Recording Studio?

 When you’re ready to build your home recording studio, the very first step is deciding where to put it.
 You have three potential places for this project—a spare room, the garage or a mobile studio—here are the advantages and disadvantages associated with each option.

 If you have a spare or unoccupied room in your home, maybe a bedroom that never gets used, you may want to consider setting up your recording studio there.
 Here are some of the pros and cons associated with this option:

 - Very convenient.
 Just a few steps away.

 - Temperature Controlled.
 Work in any type of weather, day or night.

 - Easier to Sound-Proof.
 Much easier to sound proof than an open and airy garage.

 - Takes up space.
 You’ll be eliminating the possibility of using that room for other purposes.